YanCotta/AgenticAIPortfolio/MultiAgentCustomerSupportAutomation/README.md

 # Multi-Agent Customer Support Automation

 An intelligent customer support automation system built with CrewAI that leverages multiple AI agents to provide comprehensive and accurate customer support.
+This project uses the CrewAI framework as its main tool for development.

 ## Features